addison-cho/Fool-the-AI/README.md

-See web_ver folder. face_reg folder is not updated.

 **Fool the AI**
 Fool the AI is an interactive AI-powered game.
 Built using models built through Tensorflow (thanks face-api.js) the game challenges participants to outsmart the AI by altering their appearance or expressions.
 It demonstrates the capabilities and limitations of facial recognition.